ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 A single malicious reveal in a round becomes truth deterministically.
 This is a liveness attack independent of exceeding gas limits.

+**Bug:** dishonest nodes can block every `claim()` attempt without being penalized. `winnerSelection()` applies `freezeDeposit()` before proofs are checked; when inclusion verification fails, the whole transaction reverts and none of those freezes persist.
+Blocking payout is effectively free for the attacker.

+**Fix:** split finalization so objective non-reveal penalties persist before proof validation.
+Apply disagreement penalties and oracle adjustment only after the selected truth passes storage proofs.

 ### 4. Commit-only spam with at least one reveal

 Attack: many commits, one honest or sybil reveal, all other sybils skip reveal.